Cable Building (New York City)

 The Cable Building is located at 611 Broadway at the northwest corner with Houston Street in NoHo and Greenwich Village, in Manhattan, New York City.
-Since it spans a block, the Cable Building also has addresses of 2-18 West Houston Street and 178-188 Mercer Street.
+Since it spans a block, the Cable Building also has addresses of 2–18 West Houston Street and 178–188 Mercer Street.

 Construction and design

-The Cable Building was built in 1892–1894.
+The Cable Building was built in 1892–1894 to designs by Stanford White.
 It is a steel and iron frame structure with brick, stone, and terra-cotta facing.
 It has a limestone base with a two-story arcade featuring show windows graced by iron spandrels and elegant keystones.
-It also has a prominent copper cornice with lions' faces, egg-and-dart moldings, and surmounting acanthus.
-It is believed to be the architectural firm McKim, Mead & White's first use of a complete steel frame in a commercial building.
+Furthermore, it also has a prominent copper cornice with lions' faces, egg-and-dart moldings, and surmounting acanthus.
+By May 1892, work was underway, though no contract had been awarded for the superstructure.
+When it was completed, the Real Estate Record and Builders Guide wrote that the Cable Building was "conspicuous among the modern buildings that are fast imparting a new and grander appearance to Broadway".
+Of special notice was the Broadway main entrance, which was flanked by two figures measuring 11 feet high; the figures were sculpted by the Scottish-American sculptor J. Massey Rhind.